Coronavirus Remote Education and Dancing

 Day 137 Tuesday August 4

-Well, it has been over a month since I last wrote in this blog and, in light of what the city is planning for the start of the school year, I felt it was necessary
+Well, it has been over a month since I last wrote in this blog and, in light of what the city is planning for the start of the school year, I felt it was necessary to chime in with my opinion.

 But before I do that I want to mention that I just finished running a totally Virtual Arts program for the Brooklyn Arts Exchange (BAX).
 It was a blended model with both live and taped content that was synchronous and asynchronous.
 We were charting new territory and I learned an immense amount about what was both possible and successful in online education for elementary aged children.
 I was also amazed to see how our youngest learners were able to adapt to this environment with the proper leadership from their instructor.